t7yang/data-fixer/README.md

 - `isLlt`: check is value length least than specify value.
 - `isPatt`: check is value fit the regex pattern.
 - `or`: combine 2+ validator with logic "or".
+- `isVdWith`: able to receive a custom validate function to check value.

 `vctrl` demo